BeBhavesh/Terraform-AWS/README.md

-# AWS DevOps Fresher Project — Terraform Infrastructure
+# AWS DevOps Project — Terraform Infrastructure

 A beginner-friendly, hands-on DevOps portfolio project that provisions a small, realistic AWS environment using **Terraform**: a VPC with public and private subnets, an EC2 web server, an S3 bucket, and an Amazon EKS (Kubernetes) cluster.

-> This is a **learning / portfolio project**, built to demonstrate core
-> Terraform and AWS networking concepts clearly — it is **not** a
-> production-grade or enterprise-scale setup.
-Everything is kept simple
-> and readable on purpose.

 ---